Talk Diversity, Inclusion, and Equity with Employers

 Reflect on Your Experience at the Fair

 Review your notes from your interactions.
-Reflect on how each organization, their programs, and their roles align with your values when it comes to your career and place of work.
+Reflect on how each organization, its programs, and its roles align with your values when it comes to your career and place of work.

 Think about what you need to know to make informed decisions.
 Were you able to gather enough information from the employer representatives that you spoke with?
 Do you have additional questions to ask?

 And finally, remember to send a tailored follow-up email to your new contacts.

 With a couple of weeks to go before the fair, we’re here to help you feel ready: